Image icon for the XL Bully information page

 XL Bully Information

-Due to the recent change in the law, the XL Bully breed of dog will be added to the Dangerous Dogs Act 1991 and banned in England and Wales from the 1st of February 2024.
+Due to the change in the law, the XL Bully breed of dog will be added to the Dangerous Dogs Act 1991 and banned in England and Wales from the 1st of February 2024.
 The changes in law will come into force in two stages.

 We have compiled the following information to prepare you as a dog owner and Everypaw policyholders who could be affected by the law changes.
 Even though the ban is not in force in Northern Ireland and Scotland at the present time, the effects of the ban will still affect the pet insurance of customers who live there.